 Foods with a GI value of 55 or less is considered low.
 Below is a chart of low glycemic foods:

 |apples||artichokes||buckwheat||100% sprouted whole wheat||baked beans||American|

 |oranges||bean sprouts||quinoa||wholemeal barley bread||peas||Cheddar|

 |limes||black eyed peas||rice bran||multigrain bread||navy beans||Colby|

 Nuts are low glycemic and a great source of protein and omega 3 fatty acids.
 Caution!
 Because they have a high fat content and so small and easy to pop in your mouth, you could eat more than you need to.
 A snack of 7 raw nuts at one sitting is a reasonable amount.
 You can add them to salads, yogurt and oatmeal.
 Doing so gives you a meal or snack higher in protein, good fat, and may keep you fuller longer.

 Fats, Oils, Butter and Mayonnaise

-Although most fats, oils, butter and mayo are low glycemic, it does not mean to load up or that they are preferred over food that are even moderate on the glycemic index.
-It is important to make choices when in comes to fats that are omega 3 fats (some include olive oil, seeds, fish, nuts).
+Although most fats, oils, butter and mayo are low glycemic, it does not mean to load up on them or that they are preferred over foods that are even moderate on the glycemic index.
+It is important to make choices when it comes to fats that are omega 3 fats (some include olive oil, seeds, fish, nuts).
 Omega 6 fats should be consumed in smaller portions.
 Between the two, always go for the omega 3.
 Some omega 6 fats include butter, meats, and other types of oils.